 Ian has been a member of ANZAHPE since 2004 and was on the organising committee for the annual conferences in Newcastle and Adelaide.

 Ian brings significant experience from across the whole continuum of medical education which includes a career long passion for the benefits of interprofessional learning and extensive experience in vocational training.

 Anna was elected to the ANZAHPE Committee of Management in July 2020 and currently holds the position of Membership Secretary/Diversity and Inclusion.
 Anna has been attending ANZAHPE conferences for over 20 years and is a Fellow of ANZAHPE.

 Anna is currently the Academic Coordinator of Year 4 at James Cook University in Cairns, after many years at Flinders University.
 A medical practitioner with experience in both General Practice and Antenatal Clinics, Anna’s research has focused mainly on the students’ experience of learning.
 Her Doctor of Education focused on medical students’ experience of learning physical examination and she is currently engaged in research on medical students and self regulated learning.

-Margo currently holds the ANZAHPE Board of Directors portfolio of Interprofessional Education.
+Margo currently holds the ANZAHPE CoM portfolio of Interprofessional Education.
 Margo is an Associate Professor in the School of Allied Health at Curtin University in Western Australia.